help

 each hotkey slot is one pair: a key combination and a target app. hold the key, dictate, release. the text types into the target. your foreground app stays foreground.

-set up multiple slots if you dictate into different apps. one for Discord while gaming, one for Notes while in a meeting, one for your terminal while reading docs. each slot has its own target app and an optional pair of pre- and post-speech key combos (Cmd+L to focus a chat box before you start, Return to send after you stop).
+set up multiple slots if you dictate into different apps. one for Discord while gaming, one for Notes while in a meeting, one for your terminal while reading docs. each slot has its own target app and an optional pair of automation key combos that fire around the dictation (see below).

 trigger words